eginez/blog-eginez/content/posts/go_generics_use.md

 }
 ```

-That is a short of example showcasing something pretty obvious: there is a lot repetitive error handlign pretty much doing the same thing.
-My first intuiton was to replace all the error checking statemtens with a function that would check for the status of an error variable and then just panic.
+That is a short of example showcasing something pretty obvious: there is a lot repetitive error handling pretty much doing the same thing.
+My first intuition was to replace all the error checking statements with a function that would check for the status of an error variable and then just panic.

 ```go